lvgl/lvgl/docs/details/widgets/tabview.rst

 --------

 New tabs can be added with :cpp:expr:`lv_tabview_add_tab(tabview, "Tab name")`.
-This will return a pointer to an :ref:`lv_obj` Widget where the tab's content can be created.
+This will return a pointer to a :ref:`base_widget` where the tab's content can be created.

 Rename tabs